pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I like talking with them because I never know where the conversation will go!
 * I don't want to talk about work!

----

-Bob: What were you talking to Oleg about?

-Ana: I talked to Oleg about his budget request.

----

-Bob: Where can we talk?

-Ana: We will talk in the park.

----

 ## teach taught (irr)